CEOs of Canada’s biggest banks get major pay raises amid surging profits

 Brian Porter, the chief executive at Bank of Nova Scotia, was the next-best-paid among CEOs, receiving more than $12.8-million including an increase of $500,000 to his cash bonus, which topped $2.6-million.

-The lone CEO whose pay dipped in 2017 was Bank of Montreal's Bill Downe, who retired at the end of the bank's fiscal year.
+The lone CEO whose pay dipped in 2017 was Bank of Montreal's Bill Downe, who retired at the end of the bank's fiscal year in October.
 Mr. Downe earned $10.5-million in total compensation, down about $90,000 when compared with 2016.
 His successor, Darryl White, earned $8.3-million in his final year as chief operating officer, before taking over as CEO on Nov.
 1.

 At Canadian Imperial Bank of Commerce, the country's fifth-largest bank, CEO Victor Dodig made $9.4-million, an increase of 2.7 per cent after he was given more performance-based shares and stock options.